shred/acme4j/README.md

 * Small, only requires [jose4j](https://bitbucket.org/b_c/jose4j/wiki/Home) and [slf4j](http://www.slf4j.org/) as dependencies
 * Extensive unit and integration tests

-## Work in Progress!
+## ACME Versions

-There are two versions of the ACME specification, ACME v1 and ACME v2.
+There are two versions of the ACME protocol specification, ACME v1 and ACME v2.

 ACME v1 is currently in production.
 It is supported by _acme4j_ < 2.0, so **use _acme4j_ < 2.0 for production purposes!**

-At the moment, _Let's Encrypt_ only provides an ACME v2 staging server for testing purposes.
-An ACME v2 production server is planned to be launched on Feburary 27th, 2018. _acme4j_ >= 2.0 supports the ACME v2 protocol.
+_Let's Encrypt_ plans to launch an ACME v2 production server on Feburary 27th, 2018.
+A staging server is already available. _acme4j_ >= 2.0 supports the ACME v2 protocol.

-_Let's Encrypt_ has not announced a sunset date for ACME v1 yet, so there is plenty of time for migration. _acme4j_ < 2.0 will be maintained in the [acmev1 branch](https://github.com/shred/acme4j/tree/acmev1) until sunset of the ACME v1 protocol.
+_Let's Encrypt_ has not announced a sunset date for ACME v1 yet, so there is plenty of time for migration.

 ## Known Issues

-* _Let's Encrypt_ does not support the `tls-sni-02` challenge yet, while _acme4j_ does not provide `tls-sni-01` support any more.
-If you use tls-sni, do not upgrade to _acme4j_ v2 yet!
 * The _acme4j_ v2 API is still subject to change.
 * Integration tests do not fully cover all functions.
 The standard methods for creating an account, ordering, and downloading a certificate are tested.
 Other methods are not tested yet, and may not work as expected.